Symsagittifera roscoffensis: Biotope and ethology

-Another movement characteristic to the species, sometimes observed in puddles of seawater and in the laboratory, brings together hundreds or even thousands of individuals to realize a circular procession.
+Another movement characteristic of the species, sometimes observed in puddles of seawater and in the laboratory, brings together hundreds or even thousands of individuals to realize a circular procession.
 Modeling work shows that this social behavior is self-organized and is initiated by the movement of an individual who drives the worms to its proximity, thereby propagating the movement to an increasing density of worms that move in a coordinated way.
 Symsagittifera roscoffensis is thus a model for studying and understanding how individual behavior can lead to collective behavior.

 As early as 1924, zoologists observed the behavior of S. roscoffensis in response to the acidification of its environment.
 After forced diffusion of CO_{2} (carbon dioxide) gas into seawater, the dissolved CO_{2} concentration increases until the medium is saturated and generates carbonic acid and releases an H^{+} ion (CO_{2} + H_{2}O ⇔ H^{+} + HCO_{3}^{–}).
-The increase in H^{+} ions causes a decrease in pH and therefore an increase in acidity.
-Under the effect of the abrupt and pronounced decrease of the pH, S. roscoffensis contracts, turns on itself, then gradually expels its algal partners.
+The increase in H^{+} ions causes a decrease in pH and, therefore, an increase in acidity.
+Under the effect of the abrupt and pronounced decrease in pH, S. roscoffensis contracts, turns on itself, and then gradually expels its algal partners.
 The worm gradually loses its green color and usually dies after a few hours.
 This experience mimics the effects of ocean acidification, which is today the major consequence (with the rise in temperatures) of anthropogenic activities, particularly the combustion of fossil fuels, which generates very high concentrations of CO_{2}.
-This photosymbiotic system "S.roscoffensis / T. convolutae" allows to explore and evaluate the effect of acidification on oceanic photosymbiotic species, the most emblematic of which are corals.
-Coral bleaching, which results mainly from the rise in ocean temperature but which is aggravated with acidification, results in the dissociation of the algae / animal partnership leading to the expulsion of the algae.
-Although it may be reversible, bleaching is a direct illustration of the environmental changes that are threatening more and more coral reefs and the many associated species.
+This photosymbiotic system, "S.roscoffensis/T. convolutae," allows us to explore and evaluate the effect of acidification on oceanic photosymbiotic species, the most emblematic of which are corals.
+Coral bleaching, which results mainly from the rise in ocean temperature but is aggravated by acidification, results in the dissociation of the algae/animal partnership, leading to the expulsion of the algae.
+Although it may be reversible, bleaching is a direct illustration of the environmental changes that are threatening more coral reefs and the many associated species.